MikeyBeez/CodeWriter/README.md

 # Code Writer

+This is just the beginning of this project; so it runs but isn't working very well yet.
+I need to workout how to build a plan that can be worked on step by step.

 Code Writer is an AI-assisted project initialization and management tool that uses Ollama to generate project plans and code snippets.
 It provides a user-friendly interface for creating, managing, and developing software projects with the help of AI models.

 ## Features